jjy-2010/learngit/readme.txt

-Git is a cersion control system. git is a free software.
+Git is a distributeted version control system. git is a free software.